shervinazadi/GSS_Call_Python/README.md

-# GSS-Lab

-This project is part of the stup fot Generative Sciences & Systems Lab Setup.
-It is currently being developed by [Shervin Azadi](https://github.com/shervinazadi) and [Pirouz Nouria](https://github.com/Pirouz-Nourian) at GSS-Lab, Department of Architectural Engineering and Technology, at TU Delft.

 # Houdini Call Python Asset

 This houdini asset allows the user to choose a python file and choose a specfic python environment and run the python script with the selected environment.
 This allows for separation of environments through a workflow and also solves the problem of importing libraries in houdini completely.
 This asset is compatible with conda environments as well.